christinewang766/CPSC-304-Public-Poems/README.md

 Project from my CPSC 304 course.
-Worked in collaboration of two classmates, who contributed code for the Best/Popular Posts section, as well as the Achievements functionality.
+Worked in collaboration of two classmates, who contributed code for the Best/Popular Posts section, Post liking/commenting, Community pages, as well as the Achievements functionality.

 Highlights include:
 - Express as backend framework for building RESTful APIs with Node.js